-Donald Trump warns Syria ‘must not recklessly attack’ Idlib province
+Donald Trump warns Syria over Idlib province attack

 -

-Donald Trump warns Syria ‘must not recklessly attack’ Idlib province
+Donald Trump warns Syria over Idlib province attack

 Donald Trump has warned Syrian president Bashar Assad and his allies against a “reckless attack” on Idlib province.